John Arcilla: 2020s

 In 2020, Arcilla portrayed Fernando Suarez in Suarez: The Healing Priest, and in 2021 was in On the Job: The Missing 8.
 Arcilla won the Volpi Cup for Best Actor at the Venice international Film Festival for his performance in On the Job: The Missing 8 (2021).

 He also appeared in Big Night! and A Hard Day, both selected for the 2021 Metro Manila Film Festival.
 In A Hard Day, he played the villain Lieutenant Ace "Alas" Franco.
 In 2023, Arcilla played Carlos Fiero in Dirty Linen and later appeared in Jun Lana’s film Ten Little Mistresses.

 In September 2023, Arcilla became host of the TV5 game show SpinGo.
 In 2024, he appeared in Fuchsia Libre from Mavx Productions, playing the father of a gay wrestler.

+Political career

+He ran for city councilor in the 1st district of Parañaque in 2010, but lost.